 Does your house suffer from damp?
 Are the inside walls frequently wet?
 Are there any patches of black mould inside?
-Do you and your family suffer from asthma or get colds frequently?

 Do you spend a lot on heating your home?
 Does your house smell damp and musty?

 Then there is a real possibility that you may have a damp problem in your home.

 Believe me, NOW, not later, is the time to sort this out.